RedPointGlobal/redpoint-rpi/docs/secrets-management.md

 Key differences from the CSI provider approach:
 - No `secretObjects` on the SecretProviderClass (no K8s Secret created)
 - `secretProviderClassName` tells the chart to use a CSI inline volume instead of a Secret volume
-- No smoke test needed since the CSI volume is mounted directly by the RPI pods
+- No validation pod needed since the CSI volume is mounted directly by the RPI pods
 - The `objectAlias` controls the filename inside the container

 </details>